Breaking News | 9m more Nigerians now have access to basic water supply — Minister

-“The number of people practicing open defecation has marginally changed from 24 percent in 2018 to 23 percent in 2019,” he said.
+“The number of people practising open defecation has marginally changed from 24 per cent in 2018 to 23 per cent in 2019,” he said.

 He added that the survey was borne out of the need for comprehensive data on WASH for effective monitoring of the progress the country was making towards achieving sustainable development goals target of 6.1 and 6.2